Dhanush1014/MarketTrendAnalysis/README.md

 ## Run the application
 >python trends.py<br/>

-## To view your app,access this url in your browser
+## To view the app,access this url in your browser
 >http://0.0.0.0:8000/<br/>